MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/rcs-globalization-feature.md

 The following steps explain how a user in RCS can add a feature with related components, update its status and enable it for use in a Globalization service, like e-Invoicing service for an F&O environment.
 To complete these steps, you must first complete the steps related to:
 -	Access to an RCS instance
--	Creation of a configuration provider that is active - Create configuration providers and mark them as active
+-	Creation of a configuration provider that is active, see [Create configuration providers and mark them as active](../../fin-ops-core/dev-itpro/analytics/tasks/er-configuration-provider-mark-it-active-2016-11.md)

 From Dynamics F&O you can take the following actions:
 - Go to **Organization administration > Workspaces > Electronic reporting**.